 The proliferation of natural catastrophe threats has raised concerns about commercial insurance coverage for real estate.
-As economic losses caused by disasters increase, changing exposures around the world must be addressed in order to effectively manage natural catastrophe risk.
 These concerns have highlighted the lack of-and need for-insurance capacity and various lines of commercial insurance.
-Expanding coverage gaps and increased costs present challenges for businesses across many industries, including real estate.
-A lack of adequate coverage will lead to economic uncertainty, harm stakeholders and undermine the growth of communities.
+Risks from natural disasters like floods, hurricanes, wildfires, hail, tornadoes and drought cost the U.S. billions of dollars each year.
+Even if policyholders are able to find coverage for these various lines, prices are increasing dramatically.
+A lack of adequate coverage will lead to economic uncertainty, harm stakeholders, and undermine the growth of communities.